How Do You Brace Fence Posts?

 - End/Corner Posts Holes - should be 36-48” deep depending on frost line.
-Fill hole with concrete to approximately 4” below ground level.
-Make sure that the bottom of holes is at least 6” wider than top of hole.
+Fill the hole with concrete to approximately 4” below ground level.
+Make sure that the bottom of the hole is at least 6” wider than the top of the hole.

 When filling your fence post holes with concrete, please keep the following in mind so you aren’t replacing posts or fencing down the road:

-• Fill to within 4” of ground level so you can put dirt back in around your posts and grass will grow.
+• Fill to within 4” of the ground level so you can put the dirt back in around your posts and grass will grow.

 • Lean upright fence posts back approximately 1” away from the fence’s tension.

 • Make sure your diagonal braces are in the footer no more than 3-4 inches or they could push through the concrete when tension is applied.